Jenna-Zhao/American_income_distribution/README.md

 The [**derived**](data/derived) folder contains processed data, which are used for drawing plots (refers to [**outputs**](outputs)).
 Similarly, please refer to [derived_data.md](data/derived/derived_data.md) for derived process.

 The [**data-cleaning**](src/data-cleaning) folder contains scripts used to clean raw data and generate derived data.
 Each script is named after the derived data it generates, making it easy to identify.
-The data processing primarily relies on the `dylpr` package.
+The data processing primarily relies on the `dylpr` package and it could be installed by using `install.packages()` function.

 ## Outputs

-The [**outputs**](outputs) folder contains plots and corresponding script.
-Each plot and script name is directly related to the derived dataset it represents.
+The [**outputs**](outputs) folder contains plots and corresponding scripts.
+All drawing processes are presented in related scripts.
+Each plot and script name are directly related to the derived dataset it represents.

 -   At the U.S. level analysis, we've generated facet line plots to compare total compensation.
 The script relies on packages, including `ggplot2`, `ggthemes` and `grid` to execute the visualizations.